ucsd-ml-arts/ml-art-final-ohjay/README.md

   - _Why didn't I do this?_ I wanted voxels for the obvious artificiality and for convenience during layout generation.
 - Generate photorealistic materials, e.g. based on [this paper](https://keunhong.com/publications/photoshape/).
   - _Why didn't I do this?_ I wanted the objects to have a stylized quality to them, as opposed to being realistic.
-- Generate higher-resolution voxel objects, e.g. based on [this project](https://github.com/EdwardSmith1884/Multi-View-Silhouette-and-Depth-Decomposition-for-High-Resolution-3D-Object-Representation).
-  - _Why didn't I do this?_ Not enough time.
 - Generate voxel objects from sketches, e.g. based on [this project](https://github.com/maxorange/pix2vox).
   - _Why didn't I do this?_ Too much unnecessary overhead; doesn't really add to final product if non-interactive.
 - Train the object generator on my own dataset, e.g. based on [this project](https://github.com/EdwardSmith1884/3D-IWGAN/tree/master/3D-Generation).
   - _Why didn't I do this?_ Not enough time.
+- Generate higher-resolution voxel objects, e.g. based on [this project](https://github.com/EdwardSmith1884/Multi-View-Silhouette-and-Depth-Decomposition-for-High-Resolution-3D-Object-Representation).
+  - _Why didn't I do this?_ Not enough time.
+- More mesh cleanup, e.g. using [PyMesh](https://pymesh.readthedocs.io/en/latest/api_local_mesh_cleanup.html), CGAL, [`libigl`](https://github.com/libigl/libigl-examples/blob/master/skeleton-poser/clean.cpp), etc.
+  - _Why didn't I do this?_ Not enough time, and unnecessary.

 ## References